notarynode-submissions/mylodocs/_posts/siteinfo/election-process/2017-01-16-how-to-vote.md

 ---
 date: 2017-01-16
-title: How to vote
+title: How To Vote
 categories:
   - election-process
 type: Document
-description: How to vote
+description: How To Vote
 ---
 ```
 Coming soon.